After hearing online teachers discuss Outschool for several months, I decided to start teaching with Outschool in 2020!

 For other tips and resources from Outschool employees, check out this New and Future Outschool Teachers Facebook Group!

 Have you heard of Outschool before?
+Are you a current teacher or interested in teaching with Outschool in 2020?
 Let me know and subscribe here for future tutorials, online teaching tips, and posts related to other nontraditional educational jobs and opportunities!

 - Interested in mindful and valuable social media use for educators?
 Check out my 1st , 2nd, and 3rd posts in a 4-part series!